 Renovating an old home is a grand problem-solving exercise – or rather, a spreading network of inter-related problem-solving exercises.
 Watch us – against all odds, we’re having enormous fun.
-We’re also working long and hard; hopefully later this year that will translate into profit when we find a buyer for whom Willow Bend is exactly what they’re seeking.
+We’re also working long and hard; hopefully sometime next year that will translate into profit when we find a buyer for whom Willow Bend is exactly what they’re seeking.

 I’m Jaqi.
 Dancer, writer, occasional poet, vocalist, sculptor and now mosaic artist, I’ve been renting an apartment over the shops (lately bars and restaurants) in the main street of Redfern, Sydney for the last fifteen years.
 When a small family nest-egg fell into my lap, I looked to real estate to grow my capital.
 I was keen to do a reno – being a lifelong renter, I’ve had little opportunity since Mum repainted the family home and let us choose and apply our own bedroom colours.
 I wish she could see me now.

 I’m reasonably handy for a girl, and not afraid of ladders, but I’ve a secret weapon.
 Renovation is just one stock-in-trade of my redoubtable partner in crime, Alan (“They call me Al”), a landscape gardener and handyman.
 Al’s a very laid-back dude and I’m hardly your typical property developer, so we didn’t embark on this venture unguided: I have coaching and advice from the experts at Results Mentoring.